-The purpose of an open space subdivision is to ensure that residential development in South Windsor, to the extent reasonably possible, preserves open space and the natural features of the land including agricultural soils, wetlands, watercourses, and the rural character of the community, without increasing over- all density.
+The purpose of an open space subdivision is to ensure that residential development in South Windsor, to the extent reasonably possible, preserves open space and the natural features of the land including agricultural soils, wetlands, watercourses, and the rural character of the community, without increasing overall density.
 In the interest of promoting these objectives, development may be permitted on lots of lesser dimension than would otherwise be required by Article 3, if the conditions set forth in this section are met.

 Previously Approved Subdivisions - All open space subdivisions approved prior to 8/1/99 shall meet the Open Space Subdivision Standards in effect on 7/31/99.
-(See Appendix A)
+All open space subdivisions approved between 8/1/99 and 3/27/23 shall meet the Open Space Subdivision Standards in effect after 8/1/99 (See Appendix A)